alphaX86/alphaX86/README.md

 <img src="https://raw.githubusercontent.com/alphaX86/alphaX86/master/hi.gif" height="400" width="400" loading="lazy" alt="hello_gif">

-## Who am I?
+## Who am I? 🤔

 I'm a 19 y/o student developer who just wants to explore everything in Tech.
 It may be of cloud, Algo or something.
 Other than that, I'm a part time gamer (well, not PRO exactly :smile:)

 Here are my facts to be more clear:
-- 🔭 I’m currently working on Python3, C++, React, OSS development and other stuffs.
+- 🔭 I’m currently working on Python3, C++, React, Full-Stack and other stuffs.
-- 🌱 I’m currently learning the basics of OSS, ML, Full-stack development using MERN, DevOps (if you think I'm polyglot, I'm not xD)
+- 🌱 I’m currently learning the basics of CV, NLP, DevOps and Cloud (if you think I'm polyglot, I'm not xD)
-- ❤️ I love to code and play games.
+- ❤️ I love to code and play games (COD:Mobile especially!
+LOL)
-- 💬 Ask me about anything related to tech.
 - 📫 How to reach me: Through Discord or through other platforms below.
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: I don't ever care for those who hate me.
-One day, they'll turn to normal again.
+- ⚡ Fun fact: See 👇

 <img src="https://raw.githubusercontent.com/alphaX86/alphaX86/master/carbon.png" loading="lazy" alt="code_text">